jchamberlain0/py_vp9/README.md

 <br>

 ### Future
+- Improve workflow by starting the encode without needing to copy/paste filenames.
+Drag & drop?
 - AV1 encoding with rav1e, when it has better support
 - `Folder` mode: Transcode all items inside a single folder, with or without batch mode.
 - `-deadline` and `-cpu-used` arguments to further optimize IQ